PaulioRandall/sveltekit-template/README.md

 # Template Sveltekit Project

-A Sveltekit project template with tailwind and prettier setup.
+A [Sveltekit](https://kit.svelte.dev/) project template with [Tailwind](https://tailwindcss.com/) and [Prettier](https://prettier.io/) setup.
 Also includes a simple header and footer ready for rapid prototyping.

 ## Quick start